pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ## Introduction

+10 years ago I joined the MathJax project, which forced me to think a lot about how to put equations in web pages.
+Actually, I had already spent quite a bit of time during my PhD and postdoc years thinking (\*cough\* procrastinating) about the same thing, albeit from a different perspective.

+When I started writing on the web all 13 years ago, I quickly went through a phase I've seen repeated by many people since:

+"oh, there's something called MathML, I should use that"

+followed by

+"oh this does not work at all, let's not use that",

+usually followed by choosing jsMath (if you're old enough) and later MathJax because they ultimately remain - by far - the best tools for the job.

+After joining MathJax, my job was to profess the prowess of (read: blindly advertise for) MathML, so I did.
+That was largely because MathJax was formally part of Design Science at the time and they made money with MathML.
+Luckily, the project moved to the AMS where we could think about things more freely.

+When the whole Chrome 24 debacle happened, there was this one comment from a Googler (on Google+, naturally you might say).
+I can't find it anymore but what I recall them saying is: "maybe it's a good format but still a bad format for the web".
+I kept coming back to that thought for a few years and, eventually, came to agree with it.
+(This piece is basically summarizing that.)

+In short, I realized that MathML is fundamentally a useful XML print publishing tool but a bad technology for the web.
+So I tried to pivot MathJax away from MathML and its toxic community towards actual web standards and their underlying principles.
+We wrote a whitepaper, got our sponsors on board, and started work on MathJax v3.
+(This is not what v3 became but that's ok.
+I left around my position at MathJax around the first beta which was a thrill and I'm gratefule Davide and Volker enabled me to leave after that big leap forward.)

+Towards the end of that period, I wrote a number of pieces here, outlining MathML's many flaws and failures.
+But as I kept writing: it's not MathML's fault.
+MathML does what it's supposed to; but what it's supposed to do is a bad fit for the web.
+(Again, this piece is basically re-iterating those pieces again.
+What do you expect from a recovering academic.)

+Anyway.
+In the past 5 years, I've worked primarily on the issue of converting full mathematical (LaTeX) documents to web formats.
+If you follow me on mastodon, you may have seen me use the CW "TeX in real world production" sharing some of the "gems" from this experience.

+All of this has led me to realize that there's a "deeper" problem and I feel like it needs a (sort of) new name: print equation layout.

+## Framing

 Framing is important.
 What I call \"print equation layout\" is more frequently called \"math layout\", \"formula layout\", or just \"math\" (I find that last one somewhat insulting).
-My phrasing may seem unnecessary or convoluted.
+The phrase "print equation layout" may seem unnecessary or convoluted.
 To some degree, I agree.
-In fact, I don\'t believe we have seen \"web equation layout\" come into existence during these first 30 years of the web.
+For example, I don\'t believe we have seen \"web equation layout\" come into existence during these first 30 years of the web.
+Nor, sadly, do I expect to see it in the next 10.

-But as a framing device "print equation layout" serves to ground the conversation and keep aspects in focus that I find critical to the discussion.
+But as a framing device "print equation layout" serves to ground the conversation and keep aspects in focus that I find critical to many discussions.

-In my opinion, print equation layout is, ultimately, a flawed print tradition that web technology should not have to make extra efforts to support (e.g., as proposed by MathML).
-The layout features are largely archaic with very few interesting challenges for modern web layout
+In my opinion, print equation layout is, ultimately, a flawed print tradition that web technology should not have to make extra efforts to support (e.g., as proposed by MathML's addition to HTML5 way back when).
+The layout features are largely archaic with very few actual challenges remaining in the context of contemporary (2022) web layout.

 Furthermore, print equation layout is fundamentally inaccessible in the sense of web accessibility.
-However, print accessibility traditions exist (in the US).
+However - and this is where this part gets very tricky - print accessibility traditions for print equation layout do exist (at least in the US as well as a few other countries and of course the US perspective always dominates these conversations).
+This may seem like a contradiction - how can there be an accessibility tradition that is bad in the context of the web - but it is really no different from the visual layout traditions.

 This is a key complication in the discussions (and myths) around this
-topic: because print layout and print accessibility traditions exist, people assume that they must be realized the same way on the web.
-Yet neither aspect of print equation layout is particularly good or useful.
+topic: because print layout and print accessibility traditions exist, people assume that they must be realized on the web - and in the same way.

+I want to argue that neither aspect of print equation layout - visual layout traditions and accessibility traditions \-- is particularly good or useful \_on the web\_.
+As a result, it is a particularly problematic set of techniques because the contemporary web already has plenty of good and useful features that solve print equation layout.

+Adding an additional, separate feature layer for a problematic print technology tradition does not make any sense, in fact it has a (by now long) history of hurting the community.

+### Interlude

+In TeX, we can put punctuation after a table.
+In HTML, we cannot.
+Should HTML change because this print tradition exists?

 ## What's in a word

 Let's try to be a bit more specific.

 Print equation layout is...

+- what people think of when you say "math/formula/equation" // what

+  > MathML partially captures // what math mode TeX usually produces
+  > // what MS Word formulas usually look like

 - \*\*an elaborate, two-dimensional form of abbreviated notation for